-TEAM offers students observers (excluding fieldwork and internship students) 10 hours of observation.
-If you complete the 10 hours and have a strong desire for more observation time, individual situations can be reviewed with your TEAM Education Supervisor.
+TEAM offers students observers (excluding fieldwork and internship students) up to 5 hours of observation.
+If you complete the 5 hours and have a strong desire for more observation time, individual situations can be reviewed with your TEAM Education Supervisor.